Site Allocations Plan Preparation and Examination

 June 2018 - Inspector's Report

-Following a six week consultation between the 21 February and the 4 April 2018 on a proposed schedule of modifications, the Inspector has found that the Milton Keynes Site Allocations Plan (SAP) satisfies the requirements of Section 20(5) of the Act and meets the criteria for soundness set out in the NPPF, provided the main modifications are included.
+Following the six week consultation between the 21 February and the 4 April 2018 on the proposed schedule of modifications, the Inspector found that the Milton Keynes Site Allocations Plan (SAP) satisfies the requirements of Section 20(5) of the Act and meets the criteria for soundness set out in the NPPF, provided the main modifications are included.
 The Inspector’s report can be found here (PDF, 172KB) and provides a summary of the main modifications.
-The plan we now be taken forward to Cabinet and Council meetings in July for a decision on the adoption of the SAP.

 A full list of the Schedule of Main Modifications can be found here (PDF, 191KB)